CompileNix/docker-nginx/Readme.md

 - [OpenSSL 3](https://github.com/openssl/openssl)
 - [envsubst](https://git.compilenix.org/CompileNix/renvsubst) nginx config processing on container startup

-The nginx binary is built from source (using alpine) into a `FROM scratch` container image.
+The nginx binary is built from source (using fedora) into a `FROM scratch` container image.

 ## Supported Container Image Tags<!-- omit from toc -->
 - `1.23.3`, `1.23`, `1`, `mainline`, `latest`